Care During Orthodontic Treatment

 - Sugary Foods – Candy, jam, jelly, chocolate, breath mints, and soda

 - On The Bone Foods – Chicken wings, barbecue ribs, and corn on the cob

 Orthodontic braces create spots where oral bacteria can stick and promote tooth decay.
 It is crucial to brush your teeth after every meal or snack to rid the teeth of debris and plaque.
 Flossing is also an essential part of everyday braces care.
 All sides of each tooth should be carefully cleaned twice a day.
 Your orthodontist will be able to provide advice on home hygiene techniques with braces.

 Preventing Damage During Athletics

 Sports are one of the major causes of dislodged and broken orthodontic appliances.
 Special mouth guards that protect braces should be worn every time a sport is played.
-Though contact sports, such as football, put orthodontic patients at higher risk for to injury, players of non-contact sports like soccer are also at susceptible to lip lacerations and snapped archwires.
+Though contact sports, such as football, put orthodontic patients at higher risk for injury, players of non-contact sports like soccer are also susceptible to lip lacerations and snapped archwires.

 Braces require a significant commitment from the wearer to work effectively.
 It is essential to attend scheduled orthodontic adjustment appointments and follow instructions diligently.
 Remember: the result of effective treatment is a perfect smile!

 If you have any questions or concerns about orthodontic care, please contact your orthodontist.